Master of Sacred Theology Handbook for Pastors

 Credit from other institutions

-Students enrolled in the STM may apply to transfer up to 6 credits from accredited institutions.
+Students enrolled in the STM may apply credits from accredited institutions with approval of WLS faculty.
 The man’s faculty advisor, in consultation with the relevant department chairman (if necessary) and the Grow in Grace director will consider the syllabus and/or the course description.
 If deemed worthy, the Grow in Grace director will present the credit transfer recommendation to the faculty for approval.
 No Grow in Grace financial aid would be available for credits earned at other institutions.

 Credits being applied to the STM degree need to be taken within 12 years of completing the degree.